-If you want to visit the Alhambra but can’t buy last minute tickets directly, then the best option is to organise a guided tour.
+If you want to visit the Alhambra but can’t buy last-minute tickets directly, then the best option is to organise a tour.
 If you organise your own transport from Seville or Malaga, then you can purchase a guided tour directly in Granada.

-I recommend either this tour available on GetYourGuide or this tour that is available on Viator.
-Both these guided tours include access to the Nasrid Palaces which many other last-minute options exclude.
+I recommend either this half-day tour or this half-day tour.
+These guided tours of the Alhambra include access to the Nasrid Palaces which many other last-minute options exclude.
 It also gives you the additional benefits of having a lot of the history and meaning behind the Alhambra explained.

 Enjoy the Unique Tapas Culture